xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

 The `contentType` field of the codec is used to match the codec with the corresponding type of content.

-We can support plain `string` as the default content type in a backward compatible manner as follows.
+The major version declared by the codec's `contentType` is the maximum version supported by the codec.
+The codec SHOULD support all the previous versions up to its declared maximum version as long as those versions are in use.

+New content types and content type versions SHOULD be proposed through XRCs.
+The XRC should

+* define the content type identifier and version
+* define any parameters and their semantics
+* include a reference implementation of the codec

+The codecs SHOULD comply with all the provisions of this XIP.
+Any deviations MUST be specified in their corresponding XRC.

+### xmtp.org/text

+This XIP defines a content type for plain text content.
+The content type id is `ContentTypeText`, the codec is `TextCodec`.
+The content value for this content type must be a simple `string`.
+This is the default content type, which is assumed when a `send` call does not have the `contentType` option.

 ```ts
 export const ContentTypeText = {